Vagelis1608/esl-etag-raspbian/README.md

 # ESL Tag Remote Data Uploader

-Pulls system info from the local device to send to an asl tag for display.
+Pulls system info from the local device to send to an esl tag for display.

 The tag must be running my custom firmware from: https://github.com/Vagelis1608/stellar-L3N-etag/tree/main